 Buildings and landscapes are complex systems of interrelated parts that must work seamlessly together to assure great aesthetics, function, and performance.
 A South Mountain building works: it’s beautiful, durable, healthy, comfortable, and it costs less to operate and maintain.

-- South Mountain is one of the few companies that fully integrates architecture, building, engineering, and renewable energy
+- South Mountain is one of the few companies that fully integrates architecture, building, engineering, renewable energy, and interior design.

 - We center our entire process on one simple goal: to create projects that are positive and uplifting experiences for all participants